When our Lord and Master Jesus Christ said, “Repent” [Matt. 4:17], he willed the entire life of believers to be one of repentance.

 - Gluttony – Take hold of God’s feast provided in the body and blood of Christ and pass the plate to those in need.

-- Greed - Observe of God’s riches, his generosity in Christ and remember that God provides all we could ever want.
+- Greed – Observe of God’s riches, his generosity in Christ and remember that God provides all we could ever want.
+Give generously to those who do not have.

-- Sloth - See God’s active drawing near in Christ and respond–act–turn to him.
+- Sloth – See God’s active drawing near in Christ and respond–act–turn to him.
+Begin (or re-engage) in the spiritual disciplines that draw you to Christ.

 - Envy – Recognize God’s gifts toward you in Christ and be grateful for what you have, not bitter what your neighbor has instead.